Pluggin Marketplace: Tired remedies won’t end youth knife crime

 Funding interventions - that sit outside of mainstream education - is critical to ensuring young people that are most vulnerable are reached.
 Those programmes should be evidence-based and have personal safety at their core, recognising how fear is often a chief motivator for young people to carry knives.

-Pluggin Ecosystem and our UKwide DICM link-into supplier social value within public procurement, would establish the resources needed (within 44 DICM areas of the UK) to focus upon children who have been permanently excluded from school at any point during their education and would fund education intervention programmes and wraparound support that these young people might desperately need.
+The Pluggin Marketplace is UK wide, it links supplier social value within public procurement, establishing much-needed resources to focus upon children who have been permanently excluded from school at any point during their education and would fund education intervention programmes and wraparound support that these young people might desperately need.

-The DICM creates impact collaborations between community provisions and the businesses who supply into emergency services, local councils, NHS and criminal justice services.
-Impact collaborations could be established (and embedded into supply contracts) to establish high quality, smaller, alternative provision education units for young people aged 14 to 19, supporting them on the journey to the world of work, academic careers or further education or apprenticeships.
+Impact collaborations between community provisions and the businesses who supply into emergency services, local councils, NHS and criminal justice services, lock social value within supply contracts to support high quality, smaller, alternative provision education units for young people aged 14 to 19, supporting them on the journey to the world of work, academic careers or further education or apprenticeships.

-Ultimately, a holistic and person-centred solution to supporting young people away from knife crime must be delivered by people who have the skills and knowledge to engage with them.
-Building trust is important and having a collaborative approach with young people in the design and delivery of solutions is key.
+Government funded Violence Reduction Units (VRUs) have taken us so far, and proven the case for a holistic and person-centred solution to support young people away from knife crime.
+That we need specialists who have the skills and knowledge to engage with them, building trust and having a collaborative approach with young people in the design and delivery of solutions.